badasync/islamdiscordBot/README.md

 # 🌙 Islamic Resource Bot (Quran, Hadith & Nasheed Player)

 A comprehensive Islamic resource for your Discord server.
 This bot allows users to access Quranic verses, Hadith narrations, and stream high-quality recitations and Islamic audio directly in their voice channels.

----

-## ✨ Features
-- **Quran Verses**: Fetch any verse in Arabic and English (default translation: Asad).
-- **Hadiths**: Get detailed Hadith narrations with explanations from authentic books.
-- **Audio Playback**: Stream full Surahs, recitations, or Nasheeds in your voice channel.
-- **Simple Commands**: User-friendly commands for instant access to Islamic content.

----

-## ⚡ Command Prefix
-The default command prefix is: `!`
+The default command prefix is `!`.

----

-## 📖 Command Usage Guide
+Commands and usage:

 | Command | Example | Description |
 |---------|---------|-------------|
 | `!ayah` | `!ayah 2:255` or `!ayah 2 255` | Fetches and displays a Quranic verse in Arabic & English |